lundi 23 septembre 2013

 “Didn’t you hear what the psychiatrist said?”
 Pyram explodes.
 “Those kids are…”

-“The search for survivors is still on,” Cyril Lavache interrupts the sergeant.
+“The search for survivors is still on,” Cyril Lavache quickly interrupts the sergeant.
 “Thank you, Boss Elzéar; you can go back to bed now.”

-“Will someone tell this old lunatic that it's been almost three years since the earthquake,” Pyram grumbles.
+“Will someone tell this old lunatic that it's been almost three years since the earthquake?”
+Pyram grumbles.
 “I bet those little brats are still trapped beneath the ruins of his garage.
 That is if that vampire didn’t eat them after drinking their blood.”

 “The Chinese guy at the NGO is neither a doctor, neither a psychologist, Pyram.
 We're talking about an electrician with good listening skills.
 He does his best.
 The old man is probably much happier that way in his own world.
 Bring him back on our planet too fast and he might need medication to forget reality.
 That’s a luxury he cannot afford.”

 The dull sound of a powerful engine announces the return of the fugitives.
 The screeching tires of their SUV confirm their proximity.
 The black Navigator of the Diabbakas appears at the corner of the street.
 The Manitoban cop and the young Beauceron understand by instinct that they must hide behind the police truck, pull out their guns and be ready for a fierce confrontation.
 Cyril Lavache suddenly experiences a momentarily nervous paralysis, realizing one more time that he is not built for that profession.
 He suddenly feels an urgent need to empty his bladder.
-His knees start to shake and his teeth to collide.
+His knees start to shake and his teeth are now colliding repeatedly.
 Cyril Lavache can hear his own pulse.
-Meanwhile, Pyram Malvenu heads for the bandit’s vehicle and begins to unload his Beretta on them, cursing and insulting their mothers and fathers with religious words in a mix of English, Creole, French and gibberish.
+Meanwhile, Pyram Malvenu heads for the bandit’s vehicle and begins to unload his Beretta on them, cursing and insulting their mothers and fathers with religious words in a mix of English, Creole, French, Spanish and gibberish.
 Now, Pyram never took shooting lessons seriously.
 The man just doesn’t know how to manipulate a firearm.
 The bullets are technically going in every direction.
 In theory, his arm should stay straight following every detonation, but being unable to contain his rage, Pyram waves his arm while firing, just like a tennis player, thinking the move will empower his ammunition and better communicate his frustration.
 The consequence of such behavior puts every living soul in the area, including the people peacefully sleeping in the devastated tent city nearby, right in the line of fire.
 The hoodlum’s Lincoln crosses the bridge in a hurry, tailed closely on foot by Pyram Malvenu, who finally uses his brand new gun as a projectile.

 Aucun commentaire: